MacroHEX/MacroHEX/README.md

 ## Soy un estudiante

-- 🔭 Actualmente cursando un curso de introducción a C#
+- 🔭 Currently taking an introductory C# course
 - 🌱 I’m currently learning everything
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2022 Goals: Get a job as developer